torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 used for that, but you can use what you like, too.

-I won't give details about the interrupt handler at this point, but at least its appearance can be explained now.
+I won't give details about the interrupt handler at this point, but at least its appearance can be explained analw.
 The interrupt handler looks usually as follows::

   static irqreturn_t snd_mychip_interrupt(int irq, void *dev_id)